artkonekt/appshell/docs/installation.md

 ### Frontend Installation

-Since this package will be built along with your application, it's assets need to be added to it:
+Since this package will be built along with your application, its assets need to be added to it:

 **1. Add Admin's CSS To Laravel Mix:**